zulip/zulip/templates/zerver/api/integrations-overview.md

 ## Write your own integration

 We've put a lot of effort into making this as easy as possible, but all of the options below do require some comfort writing code.
-If you need an integration and don't have an engineer on staff, [react out to us](/help/contact-support) and we'll see what we can do.
+If you need an integration and don't have an engineer on staff, [contact us](/help/contact-support) and we'll see what we can do.

 ### Sending content into Zulip